diem/reference-merchant/README.md

 ## Getting started

 The project uses Docker containers to run its components.
 The containers are orchestrated using docker-compose.

+## System Requirements:
-Both docker and docker-compose are expected to be installed, together with Python 3.7.
+docker and docker-compose - Docker can be installed from the [web](https://www.docker.com/products/docker-desktop) python 3.7

 Run the following commands in the repository root: